 “Have you been in love?
 Like in a swept-off-your-feet kind of way?”
 She asks.

-I look at her face.
-I see my friend is in earnest.
-“I know of no other kind.”
-I say.
+I look at her face and see my friend is in earnest.
+“I know of no other kind,” I say.

 “So you have experienced love like that?”